Work out the VAT liability of goods and services supplied by health and care institutions and providers of non residential care to children.

 Goods supplied to disabled people qualify for zero rating where all of the following conditions are met:

-- the relevant conditions detailed in Notice 701/7 VAT reliefs for people with disabilities are met
+- the relevant conditions detailed in Reliefs from VAT for disabled and older people (Notice 701/7) are met

 - the goods are provided for the domestic or personal use of the customer